karthikmca39/Resideohackathon/README.md

 * Serverless. using Azure cloud free account.
 This entire architecture falls under the Azure free tier.
 AWS will be cheaper .
 * Hardware Cost and Cloud pricing (pay as per you go model).
-* Azure databricks used for distributed computing to do data analytics and machine learning(limitation on Azure free tier account).
+* Azure databricks used for distributed computing to do data analytics.
+* Azure ML Studio is used for machine learning(limitation on Azure free tier account).
 * IOT hub sensor data push limitation
 * Each home is different, however, so the number of detected devices may be higher or lower
 * The identical device detection will take 3-6 months based on usage pattern.
-* Need at least 1-3 months sensors data to build energy usage pattern
+* Need at least 1-3 months sensors data to build energy usage pattern.
-* Need at least 1 year data to predict device maintanence and service
+* Need at least 1 year data to predict device maintanence and service.

 ## How easily can your solution be implemented and how effective will it be?

 * No wire-cutting and not putting a meter between every socket and appliances.
 * Used Azure free Tier account for this prototype
 * The hardware cost is minimal and for data analytics the cloud is required (distributed computing).The cloud cost can be reduced by using open source technologies
-* Take measurements every 10 second to get an accurate  picture of electricity consumption.
+* Take measurements every 1 second to get an accurate  picture of electricity consumption.
 * Save all the data in the cloud for later use & analytics.
 * The application first trains for the existing appliances and then constantly shows the values of the electricity consumed individually for each appliances
 * It gives statistics of electricity consumed by the individual appliance and cost associated